eiriniOG/coverwallet-app/README.md

 `docker build -t coverwalletapp .` will build the image

 `docker run -p 80:80 coverwalletapp` will run the container.
 The app is launched via uvicorn.
 Refer to http://127.0.0.1:80/ for welcome and redirect to http://127.0.0.1:80/docs to try the prediction endpoint.
-You need to upload an accounts file, a quotes file, and specify a model from this list: "catboost", "logregression", "randomforest_cal", "gboost_cal", or "xgboost_cal".
-Other values will result in 500 Internal Server Error.
+You need to upload an accounts file (you may use "accounts_test.csv" located in `/notebooks/data`), a quotes file (you may use "quotes_test.csv" located in `/notebooks/data`), and specify a model from this list: "catboost", "logregression", "randomforest_cal", "gboost_cal", or ~"xgboost_cal"~ (currently experiencing some issues due to library version updates).
+Other values will result in response error.

 This should work on your side without further adjustments to the code.